-A man asked Dave Ramsey if $1,000 is enough for an emergency fund in 2023 — his response drew lots of laughter and applause.
+A caller asked Dave Ramsey if $1,000 is still enough for an emergency fund in 2023 — Ramsey's response drew roars of laughter and applause.
 Here's why

 Rich young Americans have lost confidence in the stock market — and are betting on these 3 assets instead.
 Get in now for strong long-term tailwinds

-Here's how much money the average middle-class American household makes — how do you stack up?

-Millions of Americans are in massive debt in the face of rising rates.
-Here's how to get your head above water ASAP

-Asked about that threshold number by an audience member on a recent episode of his eponymous show, Ramsey replied: “$1,000 was not enough in 2003.”
+When asked about that threshold number by an audience member on an episode of his eponymous show, Ramsey replied: “$1,000 was not enough in 2003.”

 As the audience clapped and cracked up, Ramsey continued: “It was never designed to be enough.
 It’s enough to keep the little things from kicking your butt off the get-out-of-debt wagon.”

-At one point, Ramsey recommended using every bit of savings to pay down debt (still a great idea if high-interest credit cards are beating your bank account to death.
+At one point, Ramsey recommended using every bit of savings to pay down debt, which for the record, is still a great idea if high-interest credit cards are beating your bank account to death.
 But this strategy caused some Americans to lose hope, which led him to make the $1,000 tweak as a safety valve for small emergencies on the way to debt freedom.

 “So [the $1,000 savings] doesn’t need to be adjusted, because it was never supposed to be enough.”